fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 In our example, we have captured the network traffic running both the client and the server on the same machine, thus connecting in `localhost`.
-That\'s why we were capturing the traffic from the loopback interface (step 3 of the previous steps).
+That's why we were capturing the traffic from the loopback interface (step 3 of the previous steps).

 Otherwise, we should capture the traffic from the network interface,